CS5008-Khoury/Homework-Debugging-C/Report.md

 9. In line two of the three C code lines above, what is being passed into scanf?
 Is it the value or is it the address of a memory location?

 10. Thinking back to CS 5001 - you should have briefly covered a linear and binary search algorithms, if you didn't cover them, that is fine!

-      > [!IMPORTANT]
-      > Whether you covered them or not, I would like you to look up at least two (2) references for them online, and include them in your answer using in-text citations.

-      > <u> Example of in-text citations:</u>
-      >
-      > Strings in C are sequences of characters stored in an array structure, ended by the null terminator [1].
-In order to use them, most systems provide access to <string.h> to provide functions such as `strlen()` and `strcpy()` [2].

       10a.
 In your own words describe a linear search algorithm.

       Don't forget to match your indent on your answer (delete this line..)